mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

      user@host:~$

-where user is the login name, host is the name of the computer, \~ is the working directory, short for the user\'s home, typically in the form */home/user*, and \$ means that the current user is not root.
+where user is the login name, host is the name of the computer, ~ is the working directory, short for the user's home, typically in the form */home/user*, and $ means that the current user is not root.

 To change the prompt, give a new value to the environment variable PS1.
 To make the change permanent, put the assignment in your *.profile*